Multirious/dotfiles/README.md

 # My Nix-based dotfiles repository
 Dotfiles repository that utilizes Nix for improved configurability, consistency, and reproducibility.
+Caching system to allows working in environment without Nix.
 This repository also contains generalized shell configuration as described by [this blog][1].
+Overall, a super portable and flexible config for me.

 To link without Nix, run:
 ```bash